Neumann-A/StochasticPhysics/README.md

 First step: Clone the git repo.

 For Windows:
-Install vcpkg and copy the provided portfiles into the portfiledirectory of vcpkg Than install packages and install the vcpkg integration.
+Install vcpkg and copy the provided portfiles (vcpkg/ports) into the ports directory of vcpkg Install the require packages and use the vcpkg integration.
 Build the solution with CMake.

 For UNIX like systems: